This article can also be found in the Premium Editorial Download "Storage magazine: How does your storage salary stack up?."

 A snapshot is a point-in-time image of a collection of data.
 In general, snapshots can be broken into two types: full copy and differential copy.
 While most full-copy snapshots use similar techniques, there are several ways to implement differential snapshots, each with its advantages and disadvantages.
 The interesting thing about both techniques is that some of the advantages are also disadvantages.

 With a full-copy snapshot, the entire contents of a data set are copied to a different set of spindles.
 Copying the data may be done on a continuous basis, so the creation of the actual snapshot can happen quickly.
 Examples include EMC Corp.'s TimeFinder/Mirror, Hitachi Data Systems' (HDS) ShadowImage and Network Appliance (NetApp) Inc.'s SnapMirror.
 The primary advantage of this approach is that the entire data set is maintained on a different set of spindles, providing a high level of protection if primary data is destroyed.
-It also allows the data in the snapshot to be accessed
+It also allows the data in the snapshot to

 Simplified capacity management is another advantage of a full-copy snapshot.
 If you have a 1TB source, then you need a 1TB destination.
 As long as the destination is expanded with the source, everything continues to work.